 In 2007 when I was traveling to Bordeaux from Lisbon by train, a Portuguese man in his 70’s and I shared a compartment.
 He told me all about his journey, how every 5 years he would walk the Camino in search of a future direction.
 That the 800 km walk allowed him to explore his life and that he would return with clarity and conviction on how he should live.
 This was to be his 8th time across Spain.
 I thought about that man and his journey over the years and promised myself I would take the journey into myself and see where it led.

-I began to walk the Camino de Santiago on April 20th 2014.
-It took 34 days for me to walk from Saint Jean Pied De Port, France to Santiago de Compostela, Spain.
-I began to train for the walk years ago.
-After 2 knee surgeries and 2 foot surgeries I was out of shape, overweight and felt really old.
+I began my first walk on the Camino de Santiago on April 20th 2014 from Saint Jean Pied De Port, France to Santiago de Compostela, Spain.
+It began by training for a couple of years, after knee surgeries and two-foot surgeries I was out of shape, overweight and felt really old.
 I needed to feel like an athlete again, so I began working out daily, walking along the waterfront and transformed myself.
 I walked the Camino because I can!!

 The sectional map shows the various stages of the Camino Francis and the elevational changes along the way.
 I’m glad I live in Seattle and climb hills frequently!